Nearly half of Russians believe riots in Ukraine influenced by West - poll

 Over one third of the respondents - 36 percent - are outraged by the conflict between the authorities and the opposition in Ukraine, 16 percent feel sympathy with the protesters, 15 percent are afraid, 12 percent irritated, 1 percent approve of the riots, and 3 percent are thrilled by the protesters, while 14 percent of Russians are indifferent.

-A new wave of protests and clashes between protesters and police in Kyiv started after the Verkhovna Rada failed to register a resolution on reinstating the 2004 version of the Ukrainian constitution on February 18, upon which the opposition had insisted.
+A new wave of protests and clashes between protesters and police in Kiev started after the Verkhovna Rada failed to register a resolution on reinstating the 2004 version of the Ukrainian constitution on February 18, upon which the opposition had insisted.
 Over 80 people died in the clashes.

 This ultimately led to the change of government in the country: President Viktor Yanukovych has gone into hiding, and the Ukrainian parliament elected Oleksandr Turchynov as the new speaker and interim president on February 22.